Shaz3e/S3-Wordpress/README.md

  - Category Template
  - Parent Page Template
  - Blank Page Template
+ - Fluid Page (Since 2.0)

 ### S3 Theme Configurations
  - Custom Sitename
+ - Choose from 8 Different Themes (Since 2.0)
- - Choose from different Styles
+ - Choose from Different Theme Styles (Since 2.0)
  - Google Analytics
  - Enable / Disable development mode
  - Custom Meta Generator
- - Hide Admin Toolbar
+ - Show/Hide Admin Toolbar
- - Set Columns in one row
- - Set Thumbnail Size
+ - Set Thumbnail - Width/Height/Crop (Since 2.0)
+ - Excerpt Length (Since 2.0)
+ - Change Read More (Since 2.0)

-### Libraries
+### Header Settings
- - Hosted on CDN (external libraries option)
+ - Custom Site Logo
+ - 14 different header styles
+ - Enable/Diable Search Option
+ - Custom Social Links
- - Use Bootstrap
+ - Phone Number
- - Use Bootstrap Theme
- - Use Font Awesome
- - Use Responsive Video
+ - Email
+ - Call to Action

+### CC Settings - Copyright & Credit Settings
+ - Change Style - Choose from 3 different styles
+ - Show Copyright "Default Show" (Hide or Show) when its hide you cannot use sidebar
+ - Show Credit "Default Show" (Hide or Show) when its hide you cannot use sidebar
+ - Show/Hide Framework Logo
+  - Custom Footer Logo - instead of Framework logo

 ### Layout Settings
  - Set Logo Column (by selecting logo column header module will be automaticaly adjusted)
+ - Set Columns in one row (by selecting this option only the 'n' side will be displayed in a row)
  - Set Sidebar Column (by selecting sidebar column page container will be automatically adjusted)
- - Show Copyright "Default Show" (Hide or Show) when its hide the module still be available for this postion
- - Show Credit "Default Show" (Hide or Show) when its hide the module still be available for this postion
- - Show Framework Logo "Default Show" (Hide or Show)
  - **Fixed Header and Menu**
  - Fixed Header "Default Off" If you want to hide/show header and Menu on scroll up/down enable this option
- - Fixed Header Text Color Added in v1.3
+ - Fixed Header Text Color - Color Picker Added
- - Fixed Header Background Color Added in v1.3
+ - Fixed Header Background Color - Color Picker Added
  - Header Height Change body top padding when using fixed header i.e. 150px Added in v1.3
  - Ease Speed: Define header ease slideUp/slideDown speed in ms default 200
  - Break Point: Type your break point (only number) i.e. (768 for tablet) fixed header will show on larger than break point defined here.

+### Libraries
+ - Hosted on CDN (external libraries option)
+ - Use Bootstrap
+ - Use Bootstrap Theme
+ - Use Font Awesome
+ - Use Responsive Video

 ### Reset to Defaults
  - Reset all setting to default with single click.